 64. SlickVPN – Yes

 We sent them an email asking them if their HK servers are still going strong.
-They told us they’re still operational, and confirmed they don’t plan on shutting them down in the near future.
+They told us they’re still operational, and confirmed they don’t plan on shutting them down shortly.

 However, they did acknowledge there might be a chance they’ll be forced to do that.

 We would be happy to assist.
 We do not have any immediate plans to shut down and servers.
 Time will tell if we will be forced to.

 To keep up with the latest changes, make sure you check their blog regularly.

 65. SmartDNSProxy – Yes

 Their billing admin got back to us over email and told us SmartDNSProxy is currently making changes to their fleet of servers.
 He confirmed their VPN servers in Hong Kong will continue being available.

 We are now in the process of changing all our global VPN network servers, including the Hong Kong location.
 We will keep our servers there.